-With silky petals in a rainbow of colors, our South American roses make an elegant statement and look gorgeous when all the different color palettes are on display.
-The colorful blooms are an ideal choice for any special occasion – from formal party to a birthday celebration.
-Your roses are picked at just the right moment, custom-packaged, and air-shipped that same day to arrive in all their glory direct from the grower, ensuring you roses that are the most exquisite and longest lasting you’ll find anywhere.
-Our expert grower will pick the best combination of colors available on the day they’re picked for your shipment.
+With silky petals in an array of our best colors, our roses make an elegant statement and look gorgeous when all the different color palettes are on display.
+The colorful blooms are an ideal choice for any special occasion – from a formal party to a birthday celebration.
+Your roses are picked at just the right moment, ensuring you roses that are the most exquisite and longest lasting you’ll find anywhere.
+Our expert farm will pick the best combination of colors available on the day they’re picked for your shipment.

 - Available in bunches of 50 or 100